 If you love the smoky flavor of chicken or turkey cooked on the grill, but find that it often turns out dry and overcooked, grilling (or smoking) a whole goose might be the alternative you've been looking for.

 Goose is a good-sized bird, generally ranging from 8 to 12 pounds—or midway between a chicken and a turkey—but what really sets it apart is its fat content.

 A large goose can produce up to four cups of liquid fat.
 While this extra fat proves essential in keeping the meat moist and flavorful, you can't just let it drip onto your coals (or your gas burners), so it's important to set yourself up for grilling and smoking success.

 Something else to remember: goose is considered red-meat poultry, which means it should be cooked medium-rare or medium.
-This is important, because unlike chicken or turkey, which simply turn dry and stringy, overcooked goose turns tough, chewy, and livery.
+This is important because unlike chicken or turkey, which simply turns dry and stringy, overcooked goose turns tough, chewy, and livery.